 However, a much more manageable trip is to take on the southern corner of WA encompassing Perth through to Bunbury, Busselton, Margaret River, then through the Southern Forests and on to Denmark and Albany on the south coast.

-You will want to break your trip up into several night stays or you’ll do nothing but drive.
+You will want to break your trip up into several nights stay, or you’ll do nothing but drive.

 The most notable landmarks and natural features you won’t want to miss include the Busselton Jetty – the longest wooden jetty in the southern hemisphere.
 Experience the wineries and boutique breweries of Margaret River.